hemantksingh/messup-learn/fundamentals/platform/Kubernetes Security.md

 Every Kubernetes cluster has a cluster root Certificate Authority (CA).
 The CA is generally used by cluster components to validate the API server’s certificate, by the API server to validate `kubelet` or `kubectl` client certificates, etc. There can be [more than one CAs in a kubernetes cluster](https://jvns.ca/blog/2017/08/05/how-kubernetes-certificates-work/) e.g API server CA and kubelete CA.

 The API server provides a certificate API enabling you to submit a Certificate Signing Request (CSR) to be used to [request X.509 certificates](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/#requesting-a-certificate).
 Once generated and signed you can download a certificate for use in your cluster by users and system components.
 This could be done at the command line using certificate tools like `OpenSSL` or `CFSSSL`, but the API provides a programmatic interface for Certificate management for the internal cluster self signed CA on the control plane node.
+The CSR API is `certificates.k8s.io/v1` (since 1.19) and every request must name a `signerName`, e.g. `kubernetes.io/kube-apiserver-client` for client certificates.

 ```sh
 # Get the client certificate from kubeconfig